lamg/convff/README.md

 The `outExt` implementation carries the output directory joined with the output file name in its context, when passing the file extension as parameter it returns the complete output path.

-## Digital TV device as target
+### Digital TV receiver device as target

-When the target is a digital TV device the command is more complicated.
+When the target is a digital TV receiver device the command is more complicated.
 Since it can reproduce several video and audio formats, using the `copy` feature there's opportunity to reduce the conversion time.

-For video streams with h264 codec at 30 frames per second (fps) and less, there is no need to convert such streams.
+For video streams with H264 codec at 30 frames per second (fps) and less, there is no need to convert such streams.
 In that case the arguments for `ffmpeg` contain `-vcodec copy`.
 If the video stream is encoded with other format different from h264, it needs to be converted.
 Also, regardless of the video codec, if `fps > 30` the arguments to `ffmpeg` contain `-vcodec h264 -r 30`.

 The digital TV device reproduces mp3 sound, therefore if the input audio stream has that format, the arguments to `ffmpeg` contain `-acodec copy`.
 Also that device reads MKV files, and that is the container selected in this case.
 This is implemented by: